1942

 whilst the temperature inside rose.

-Apparently this was a necessary factor
+Apparently this was a necessary factor,

 as heat increased the efficiency of the process.

-When the lights were switched off,
+The lights were switched off.

-two SS Disinfectors, standing on the roof above,
+Two SS Disinfectors, standing on the roof above,

 emptied several tins of Zyclon B crystals into two tubes.